 These operations include day-to-day management, throughput and patient care, patient scheduling as well as immediate staffing rostering and performance management.

-The MRS (Radiographer) would be responsible to the ChiefMRS (Radiographer) for the overall Quality lmprovement Assurance program, organisation, activities and maintenance of standards within the particular specialised section.
+The MRS (Radiographer) would be responsible to the ChiefMRS (Radiographer) for the overall Quality lmprovement program, organisation, activities and maintenance of standards within the particular specialised section.

 And in addition: